-There is no denying, we need nature, and in Lichfield district we are fortunate to have access to significant green space.
+There is no denying, we need nature.
 Healthy green spaces can clean our air, water, soil, and future-proof farming.
 Restoring nature is vital for our future and economy, whilst providing invaluable spaces for wildlife to thrive and people to enjoy.
 96% of respondents to the 'Together We...' consultation said the environment was important to them.
 For children and young people in our district, this is a real priority.